The treatment for constipation depends on the cause, the time, and the severity of the symptoms.

-In many cases, it is possible to alleviate the symptoms by making changes in diet and lifestyle.
+It is often possible to alleviate the symptoms by changing diet and lifestyle.
 The various treatments for constipation are described below.

 Changes in diet and lifestyle are often recommended as the first treatment for constipation.
-In many cases, this will improve the condition without the need for medication.
+In many cases, this will improve the condition without needing medication.
 Some self-help methods to treat constipation are listed below:

 - Increase your daily fiber intake.
 You should eat at least 18 to 30g of fiber a day.
 Foods rich in fiber include lots of fruits and vegetables and fresh cereals.